 4. The State’s request to the taxpayer is consistent with relevant Michigan law and the provisions of the Tax Agreement.

 c.
 Order Issuance.
-The Tribal Court shall issue its decision and order within 14 business days of the date of service of the petition on the taxpayer.
+The Tribal Court shall issue its decision and order within fourteen (14) business days of the date of service of the petition on the taxpayer.

 d.
 Taxpayer Failure to Comply with Tribal Court Order.
-In the event that a Tribal member or Tribal entity fails or refuses to comply with an order of the Tribal Court issued under subsec. (c), the order shall be enforced by Tribal law enforcement officers with the assistance of State law enforcement officers.
+In the event that a Tribal member or Tribal entity fails or refuses to comply with an order of the Tribal Court issued under subsection (c), the order shall be enforced by Tribal law enforcement officers with the assistance of State law enforcement officers.

-12.04.
+13.04.
 Procedure for Petition for Hearing after Enforcement Action.
 In the event that property of a taxpayer, which is located on the Reservation is inspected or seized by the Tax Department or by Tribal law enforcement officers without first obtaining an order or hearing in the Tribal Court, the taxpayer may seek review of such action by the Tribal Court by filing a petition within seven (7) days of the action’s occurrence.
-In any instance in which a taxpayer seeks review of an enforcement action taken jointly by the Tax Department or Tribal law enforcement officers to enforce the terms of the Tax Agreement, the Tribal Court shall in accordance with the procedure prescribed in Section 12.04a.
+In any instance in which a taxpayer seeks review of an enforcement action taken jointly by the Tax Department or Tribal law enforcement officers to enforce the terms of the Tax Agreement, the Tribal Court shall in accordance with the procedure prescribed in Section 13.05.

-12.04a.
+13.05.
 Procedure for Petition for Hearing after Enforcement Action taken Jointly by Tribal and State Law Enforcement Officers.
 In the event that property of a Tribal member or Tribal entity, which is located on the Reservation is inspected or seized jointly by Tribal and State law enforcement officers without first obtaining an order or hearing in the Tribal Court, the Tribal member or Tribal entity may seek review of such action by the Tribal Court by filing a petition within seven (7) days of the action’s occurrence.
-The Tribal Court shall conduct a hearing and issue its decision within 14 business days of the filing of the petition, and shall affirm the action if it finds:
+The Tribal Court shall conduct a hearing and issue its decision within fourteen (14) business days of the filing of the petition, and shall affirm the action if it finds:

 a.
 The taxpayer is a Tribal member or Tribal entity;